GLOSSARY @F-L-O-W

 split brain research

-– studies of psychological function in patients who have
+– studies of psychological function in patients who have had the largest

-had the largest bundle of fibres linking the two halves of
+bundle of fibres linking the two halves of the brain severed, in order

-effects of epileptic seizures
+to control or limit the effects of epileptic seizures

 SQ

-– these initials stand for Social Intelligence Quotient,
+– these initials stand for Social Intelligence Quotient, understood as

-understood as analogous to IQ.
-See: Emotional
+analogous to IQ.
+See: Emotional Intelligence, EQ, Relationship

-Self-Management, Social Awareness.
-Also: Mechanistic
+Management, Self-awareness, Self-Management, Social Awareness.
+Also:

 strength

-– is the ability to produce consistently a positive
+– is the ability to produce consistently a positive outcome through near

-task.
-The components of strengths are skills, knowledge,
+perfect performance in a specific task.
+The components of strengths are

-Knowledge, Skill, Talent.
+See: Knowledge, Skill, Talent.

 subjective well being

-– Ed Diener’s term for judging life positively and feeling
+– Ed Diener’s term for judging life positively and feeling good.
+A

 successful failure

-– When resilience is understood as emergent from a path
+– When resilience is understood as emergent from a path rather than as

-rather than as defined by single events, each failure
+defined by single events, each failure becomes an experimental result

-more successful next time.
-The individual episode of
+which informs one how to be more successful next time.
+The individual

-failure becomes not an end of something but a valuable
+episode of failure becomes not an end of something but a valuable

 instrument of ongoing success.